Skip to main content

 Did you know Philly legend Dyana Williams helped found Black Music Month over 45 years ago?
 It’s only right that Philly celebrates Black musical traditions and its own deep, musical roots each June:

-• WURD Message in Our Music Series: From Disco to House: A Musical Legacy at World Cafe Live: Black music — think: disco, house, hip-hop, R&B and more — takes center stage with a live panel discussion, performances, games of music trivia and tons of dancing (Friday, June 13, 2025).
+• Beats, Flows and Neo Soul: WURD Radio’s Message in Our Music Series at City Winery: Black music — think: disco, house, hip-hop, R&B, and more — takes center stage with a live panel discussion, performances, games of music trivia and tons of dancing (Thursday, June 11, 2026).

 Philadelphia African Restaurant Week

-Celebrate diverse voices in the global culinary movement during Philadelphia African Restaurant Week, with restaurants offering special, discounted menus of African, African American and Caribbean favorites.
+Celebrate global culinary diversity during Philadelphia African Restaurant Week, with restaurants offering special, discounted menus of African, African American and Caribbean favorites in eateries across the city.
+Nearly two dozen restaurants participate in the event, including: Food Geez, New Era Cuisine, Eatwell Philly, Gojjo Ethiopian Restaurant, Amina Philadelphia and many more.

 Where: Participating restaurants including Food Geez, 6326 Sackett Street, Philadelphia, PA